 So-Cal Ponds, Inc. is a California licensed landscape contractor serving the San Gabriel, Van Nuys and Santa Clarita valley’s which specializes in the designing, building and maintenance of custom koi ponds, water gardens, and pondless water features.
-We are Los Angeles County’s ONLY Authorized Helix Contractor.
 We always take into consideration the maintenance and cleaning of the pond and want to make this task as minimal as possible.
 Let’s face it, if it’s difficult or time-consuming to clean and maintain it won’t be done.
 All of our water features are designed to be low maintenance, environmentally friendly and a destination both you and the local wildlife desire.
 We have built water gardens as small as 250 gallons and as large as a hybrid koi pond of 20,000+ gallons, several natural ponds of 50,000 gallons with many water features in between.
 We are happy to design and build any sized water feature we can.
 After all, pond construction is what we do!
 Visit our contact page or give us a call at 818.541.9944 and someone will be in touch shortly.

 We are local to the foothills of Pasadena, and along the 210 freeway, however we serve all of Southern California including Ventura, Orange, San Diego and San Bernardino Counties.
 If we can not help you for one reason or another, we are in close contact with a nationwide network of Pond and Landscape Contractors who know the ins and outs of the pond world that are willing and able to help you with whatever you may need assistance with.